 What is a Bag Skate in Hockey?

 For years coaches have used the so-called ‘bag skate’ as a method of punishing a team or getting the attention of the players when the coach suspects his team is not making a good effort in games or practices.
-It’s a special exercise in which players skate hard until the coach believes he has made his point.
+It’s a special exercise in which players skate hard until the coach believes they have made their point.
 It might be a short lesson after a game or at the end of a practice.
 Or, it might be the practice itself.

 A bag skate can take many forms, for example skating laps, sprinting from one goal line to the other and back, or sprinting across the rink and back.
 But one of the most commonly used bag skates is what some might call ‘lines’ or ‘suicides,’ where the players skate to the blue line and back, followed by the red line, the far blue line, and the far goal line.